Introduction

 Which schools use the FSCE 11 Plus (11+) Exam?

-FSCE creates the 11+ exam for the following grammar schools so far: Chelmsford County High School, Colyton Grammar School, Crossley Heath Grammar School, Heckmondwike Grammar School, Reading School, The Blue Coat School, and The North Halifax Grammar School.
+FSCE creates the 11+ exam for the following grammar schools so far: Chelmsford County High School, Colyton Grammar School, Crossley Heath Grammar School, Heckmondwike Grammar School, Reading School, and The North Halifax Grammar School.

 How to Prepare for 11 Plus (11+) Exam by FSCE